 Remember back in 2018 when Yoast had a massive stuff up with attachment pages suddenly being indexed?
 A lot of bloggers were the victim of this bug and saw their organic search traffic literally tanking overnight.

-The problem here is that these 1,000 extra URLs are super thin content and totally destroy the overall quality of a website.
+The problem here is that these 1,000 extra URLs are considered thin content and can destroy the perceived overall quality of a website.
 And not only that, they’re also wasting Google’s crawl budget.

 Unrelated to the Yoast stuff up, lots of bloggers out there actually have their images and other attachments being indexed.
 Why?
 Because they are simply not aware of this, or they don’t realize how much of an impact this can have on their organic search power.

-In Google’s eyes, their sites are low quality.
-Too many irrelevant thin content pages.
+Too many irrelevant thin content pages can result in a low quality website.
 And the blog posts that DO matter don’t get crawled too often, because there are simply too many irrelevant URLs present in their sitemaps.

 In case you’re using Yoast, navigate to Search Appearance and then Media.
 Make sure the Media & attachment URLs setting is set to yes: